-A self-guided tutorial level which gives the player instructions on how to play the game without interrupting the gameplay with NPCs and such.
-The instructions may be advertised on some part of the background, or the player can stop to read them in a manner similar to Story Breadcrumbs
+Where a video game offers in-game instructions on how to play through some feature of the game world.
+The instructions may be advertised on some part of the background, or the player can stop to read them in a manner similar to Story Breadcrumbs.
+This serves to make tutorial levels self-guided and less obtrusive than having NPCs interrupt the gameplay and try to explain the controls while maintaining character.
+Compare Instructive Level Design.

 - The Glider PRO "Demo House" does this with instructions printed over the background graphic.

 - The Jumper games give instructions to the player in form of unobstructing text.
-Jumper Two, however, puts them away in blocks that Ogmo has to bump from below to read (a la Super Mario World).
+Jumper Two, however, puts them away in blocks that Ogmo has to bump from below to read.

 - Kirby's Epic Yarn has the tutorial level laden with signposts that demonstrate what certain buttons do in specific scenarios like when he transforms into a tank or a saucer.